What yAny change in an organization can be pretty chaotic, but organizational change is a unique beast to tackle.

 - Have we implemented action items for communication, collaboration, and commitment for team members?

 Change is inevitable and a key component to keep an organization healthy.
 In this new age of disruption, businesses live and die by their ability to adapt.
-The effectiveness of how this is carried out is what matters.
+What matters most is how effectively this plan is carried out.
 I leave you with this quote:

 “Culture does not change because we desire to change it.
 Culture changes when the organization is transformed – the culture reflects the realities of people working together everyday.”